 When you choose a filter, you need to consider what you're trying to achieve.
 Your filter needs to match the product quality that you're aiming for.

-Over specifying a filter will result in additional costs of production due to increased filter usage, while under specifying can result in additional costs due to rework, customer recalls, and more.
+Over-specifying a filter will result in additional costs of production due to increased filter usage, while under-specifying can result in additional costs due to rework, customer recalls, and more.
 So, it's important to get the specification right from the start.

 If you just need a filter to remove some of the particulate, then a supporting nominal filter may be the best option.
 Likewise, if you need a larger, more efficient filter, an absolute filter is probably the best option.
 Getting a filter to your exact standards and specific requirements is the best way to achieve maximum performance at the lowest cost.

 Working with an experienced filtration partner will ensure your filters are correctly sized, optimised, and to the specifications you require.
+This helps you avoid the biggest filtration problems that many manufacturers encounter.